Legendrian Torus and Cable Links: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:background}, after defining our notation conventions for torus links and reviewing classification results of contact structures on thickened tori, we show that it is possible to use a ``complementary annulus'' to define a cyclic ordering of the Legendrian divides of a convex torus in a basic slice or in a solid torus with convex boundary having two dividing curves parallel to the core of the solid torus.
 We also find the maximum \tb invariant for Legendrian torus links, which in the case of $(n,-nq)$-torus links is more restrictive than the known upper bounds for the components.
 In Section~\ref{sec:positive} we establish the unordered classification of all Legendrian positive torus links, and in Section~\ref{sec:negative-knotted} we establish the unordered classification of all Legendrian negative torus links with knotted components.
 In Section~\ref{negunknotedcpts}, we give the unordered classification of all Legendrian negative torus links that have unknotted components; this involves defining the $t$-twisted $n$-copies of a Legendrian unknot and establishing that these links are non-destabilizable and, when $n\geq 3$, do not have maximum \tb invariant.
 In Section~\ref{oclassification} we establish the ordered classification of all Legendrian torus links.
 In particular, using convex surface theory, we reprove Mishachev's result that forbids non-cyclic permutations of the $(n,-nq)$-torus links with max $tb$, and we describe which permutations can and cannot be obtained for all Legendrian $(np,\pm nq)$-torus links.
 Non-cyclic rigidity appears in permutations of the components of a Legendrian $(np,-nq)$-torus link with $tb = -pq$.
 By studying pre-Lagrangian tori, we first show that it is impossible to do these non-cyclic permutations in a basic slice, and then we show that we can ``localize'' isotopies in $S^{3}$ to the basic slice situation.
 In Section~\ref{sec:cable}, we give the ordered and unordered classification of Legendrian cable links of Legendrian simple, uniformly thick knot types.
 In particular, we show that many of the Legendrian torus link results generalize to Legendrian cable links, however now a study of pre-Lagrangian annuli in solid tori shows that there are some slopes for which in the ordered classification not even cyclic permutations are possible.

-{\bf Acknowledgements:} The authors thank Lenny Ng for helpful conversations.
-The authors also thank IAS where the authors rekindled their work on this project; {the third author was supported at IAS from The Fund for Mathematics.} The second author was partially supported by the NSF CAREER Grant DMS-0239600, NSF Focused Research Grant FRG-024466, and NSF grants DMS-1608684 and DMS-1906414.
+{\bf Acknowledgements:} The authors thank Lenny Ng for helpful conversations and an anonymous referee for many valuable suggestions.
+The authors also thank IAS where the authors rekindled their work on this project; {the third author was supported at IAS from The Fund for Mathematics.} The second author was partially supported by the NSF CAREER Grant DMS-0239600, NSF Focused Research Grant FRG-024466, and NSF grants DMS-1608684, DMS-1906414, and DMS-2203312.